mihaimunteanu289/ecommerce-pageviews-forecast/README.md

 <h2>Project Overview</h2>

 <p>The goal of this project is to forecast the number of daily pageviews for each offer on an e-commerce site using historical data.
-The project follows a series of analytical and predictive modeling steps, concluding with a method proposal for ranking offers to maximize order totals.</p>
+The project follows a series of analytical and predictive modeling steps.</p>

 <h2>Repository Structure</h2>